 After 30 years, the EPA has officially passed new mandates for the Lead and Copper Rule.
 While these revisions are a major step to a more holistic approach for keeping communities safe from lead, the rule will require the water industry to rethink how we address lead and copper in our systems.
 Leading through it will require a thorough understanding of the Rule’s implications so you can effectively engage in short-term and long-term planning and execution.

-After this panel, you will walk away knowing the major implications of the revised LCR to help you gain a sense of how to prioritize those operational changes both in the short term and in the long term.
+Attendees walked away knowing the major implications of the revised LCR to help gain a sense of how to prioritize those operational changes both in the short term and in the long term.
+Watch again to start making your plan.

 Tom Bruns serves as 120Water’s vice president of business development.
 Bruns has more than 45 years of experience in the water and wastewater field, most recently serving as the president of Aqua Indiana, a part of Aqua America (“WTR”), the nation’s second-largest publicly traded water utility.
 Prior to his tenure with Aqua, Bruns served as vice president of business development for Indianapolis Water Company from 1989 to 2002, and deputy director of the Indiana Department of Natural Resources in the late 1980s.
 From 1984 to 1986 he was responsible for the implementation of the state’s Water Management Act, which one of the nation’s first comprehensive water use data collection efforts.